 C:\Users\yourusername\anaconda3\Scripts

-In window start, you can find Anaconda3 folder.
-If you cannot find, search for “Anaconda prompt” in window search bar at the bottom.
-Create a shortcut of Anaconda prompt on your desktop.
+In Windows Start, you can find the Anaconda3 folder.
+If you cannot find it, search for “Anaconda prompt” in the window search bar at the bottom.
+Create a shortcut for the Anaconda prompt on your desktop.
 You will use it a lot.

-Run Anaconda prompt, a prompt window opens.
+Run the Anaconda prompt, and a prompt window opens.
 It shows (base) C:\Users\yourusername>. (base) represents your current environment. “base” is a default env.

 You can run conda or pip commands to see what packages have been installed.